commandus/wpn/README.md

 This software depends on libraries which has differen licenses:

 - curl  is licensed under MIT
-- openssl 1.1.0  is licensed under original SSL license, original SSLeay License
+- openssl is licensed under original SSL license, original SSLeay License
-- nghttp2  is licensed under MIT
 - ecec is licensed under MIT
 - JSON for Modern C++ is licensed under MIT
-- Sole, lightweight C++11 library to generate universally unique identificators is licensed under  zlib/libpng licensed.
-- glog Copyright (c) 2006, Google Inc.
-- unwind is licensed under MIT license
-- JSON for Modern C++ 3.1.2 is licensed under MIT
 - QR-Code-generator is licensed under MIT

 ## Dialogs